 Will political unrest, economic hardship, and climatic disaster lead to social unrest in specific nations and worldwide?

 The worst-case scenarios for this year's major issues seem impossible.
-But to ignore the impossible now would be careless, given the previous few years.
+Given the previous few years, ignoring the impossible now would be careless.

 Current Crisis And Conflicts In The World Today 2023